mozman/ezdxf/docs/source/dxfentities/ellipse.rst

 An ellipse with center point at location *center* and a major axis *major_axis* as vector. *ratio* is the ratio of minor axis to major axis. *start_param* and *end_param* defines start and end point of the ellipse, a full ellipse goes from 0 to 2*pi.
 The ellipse goes from start to end param in *counter clockwise* direction.
-Create ellipses in layouts and blocks by factory function :meth:`~Layout.add_ellipse`.
+Create ellipses in layouts and blocks by factory function :meth:`~ezdxf.modern.layouts.Layout.add_ellipse`.

 :attr:`Ellipse.dxf.extrusion` is supported, but does not establish an :ref:`OCS`, it is used to create an 3D entity by extruding the base ellipse.